slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*

 <!--
+> *'I'm the one that's got to die when it's time for me to die, so let me live my life the way I want to.' -- Jimi Hendrix*

 29. Don’t be quick to vouch for others.
 Do not become responsible for all or for every one, otherwise you become a slave and the slave of all.
 Some are born more fortunate than others: they are born to do good as others to receive it.
 Freedom is more precious than any gifts for which you may be tempted to give it up. -- Balthasar Gracian

 - healthy people will respect your boundaries